Skip to main content

 • Effective at killing bacteria and maintaining water clarity:

-• It ensures a safe and hygienic swimming environment for pool users.
+• This ensures a hygienic swimming environment.

 Disadvantages of chlorine pools: